-Church of the Nativity of the Virgin Mary also called the Hussite Church, was probably built in the second half of the 13th century.
+Church of the Nativity of the Virgin Mary (originally dedicated to St. John the Evangelist) also called the Hussite Church, was probably built at the end of the 13th century.
 In the 15th century, during the war activity of the post-Hussite army of Jan Jiskra of Brandýs, it was fortified by a stone wall with a watchtower, later used as a belfry.
 It was then used as a military fortress controlling the Čremošná stream valley, which led one of the medieval roads from Košice to the Rožňava Basin.
 After the withdrawal of troops, it continued to function as a temple until the fire during the First World War.
 The local congregation built than a new church in the village in 1926, and the old one was completely abandoned, even though in the early 1930s the chancel was roofed and the perimeter walls were completely preserved.
 Subsequent degradation was accelerated by demolition into building materials and military operations during World War II.

 The church was built on a hill, in the valley of the Čremošná stream, above the northern end of the village, as a typical orientated, small early Gothic sacral building consisting of a rectangular nave of a 10.8 x 9×9 meter and a four-sided chancel on the eastern side measuring 5.8 x 6.9 meters.
 The entrance to the nave led through portals from the south and west, with the latter being preceded by a porch.
 On the north side of the chancel there was a small sacristy.